sguox002/leetcode/leetcode-all.md

 <<-1606	Find Servers That Handled Most Number of Requests    		36.0%	Hard
+k servers from 0 to k-1. each server handles one task at a time. ith task arrives, if all server is busy the task is dropped. if(i%k)th server is available, assign the task to it. otherwise, assign the task to next available server. (wrap around) each task has a computation time and an arrival time. arrival time is strictly increasing. find the busiest server. brutal force: each task we need search k servers, thus O(nk)
+optimization: using an ordered map to maintain server's next available time.
+Once the server is busy we add k to it.

 ->>
 <<-1605	Find Valid Matrix Given Row and Column Sums    		76.9%	Medium	->>